akroitor/akroitor.github.io/_notes/MATH466.md

 collection: notes
 ---

-These are the typed up notes for the Honours Complex Analysis course taught at McGill University.
+These are the typed up notes for the Fall 2020 instance of the Honours Complex Analysis course taught at McGill University.
 The latest pdf of the notes is available [here](/files/MATH466.pdf).